dimitri-yatsenko/datajoint-book/book/02-concepts/01-relational.md

 Relations are mappings of elements of one set to elements of another domain (binary relations).
 Higher order relations map elements of three, four and and more sets.
 ```

 This diagram illustrates two different relations between "Clinics" and "Species."
-On the left side, the relation shows Clinic 1 is connected to "Dog," Clinic 2 is connected to "Horse," and Clinic 3 is connected to both "Goat" and "Cow."
-On the right side, the relation changes: Clinic 1 is now connected to "Dog," "Cat," and "Goat," Clinic 2 is connected to "Dog" and "Horse," and Clinic 3 is connected to "Goat."
+On the left side, the relation shows Clinic 1 is connected to "goat," Clinic 2 is connected to "dog," and Clinic 3 is connected to both "goat" and "cow."
+On the right side, the relation changes: Clinic 1 is now connected to "dog," "horse," and "goat," Clinic 2 is connected to "dog" and "horse," and Clinic 3 is connected to "goat."
-Each line connecting elements of the two sets is called a *tuple* and represents an ordered pairing of values from the corresponding domains.
+Each line connecting elements of the two sets is called a **tuple** and represents an ordered pairing of values from the corresponding domains.
 Then a relation can be thought of as a set of tuples.
 The number of tuples in a relation is called its *cardinality* and the number of domains participating in the relation is its *order*.
 This diagram shows binary relations.